Over-the-Air Learning-based Geometry Point Cloud Transmission: Introduction

 \section{Introduction}

-3D point clouds are collections of three-dimensional data points and their associated attributes, such as color, temperature, and normals \cite{Rusu_ICRA2011_PCL,OctSqueeze,GPCC,qi2017pointnet,ptv1}.
+3D point clouds are collections of three-dimensional data points and their associated attributes, such as color, temperature, and normals \cite{Rusu_ICRA2011_PCL,qi2017pointnet,ptv1}.
 Generated through technologies such as light detection and ranging (LiDAR), depth camera, and structured light scanning, point clouds are non-ordered and non-uniformly distributed within space.

-Wireless transmission plays a vital role in facilitating the mobility and accessibility of 3D point clouds, empowering industries and applications reliant on this expressive data format.
-Examples include autonomous driving, medical imaging, augmented reality (AR), robotics, etc. However, it is essential to acknowledge and address the inherent challenges that arise in wireless communication, including potential data loss, latency, and bandwidth limitations.
-These constraints necessitate a careful and dedicated design of wireless technologies to meet the specific requirements of point cloud transmission.
+Point clouds have found applications in a wide range of scenarios from environmental monitoring to biomedical imaging, autonomous driving and agriculture.